ryanpilar/kp-builds-monty/README.md

 ## 👋  Introduction

 This is a modern, full-stack website that includes templated pages that can be used to set up eCommerce solutions and dashboard configurations for businesses looking to streamline their workflows.

+A flexible codebase that can be tweaked to accomodate the unique stacks that businesses have already committed too

 ---